Scorecard prioritization

 The wrong scorecard was applied to my call

-- Confirm priority (order) for the scorecard you want vs. the one that was applied.
-The scorecard you want should have higher priority (e.g. Top or a lower order number).
+- Confirm the priority (order) for the scorecard you want vs. the one that was applied.
+The scorecard you want should have higher priority (Top or a lower order number).

-- If your product uses weightage for scorecard matching, ensure the intended scorecard has a stronger weightage than the others that could apply.
+- If your product uses weightage for scorecard matching, make sure the intended scorecard has a stronger weightage than the others that could apply.

-- Check that the call or roleplay actually matches the conditions (e.g. initiative, deal stage, agent) for the scorecard you expect.
+- Check that the call or roleplay matches the conditions (for example initiative, deal stage, agent) for the scorecard you expect.

 - Priority may be available only for Coaching (RI) scorecards in some versions.
-If it’s “expanded” to Roleplay, ensure you’re in the correct area (e.g. Coaching → Scorecards).
+If it has been expanded to Roleplay, make sure you are in the correct area (Coaching > Scorecards).

-- If you don’t see Order of the Scorecard, your plan or feature flags may not include scorecard prioritization; contact your admin or support.
+- If you do not see Order of the Scorecard, your plan or feature flags may not include scorecard prioritization; contact your admin or support.

 Weightage validation errors

-- When weighted scoring is on, every objective usually needs a weightage in the allowed range (e.g. 1–10).
+- When weighted scoring is on, every objective usually needs a weightage in the allowed range (for example 1–10).
 Fill in all required fields and fix any highlighted errors in the Overall Score section.

-- Ensure values are numbers within the allowed range (no decimals if the product expects integers).
+- Make sure values are numbers within the allowed range (no decimals if the product expects integers).

 - The range is often based on how many scorecards (initiatives) exist.
 Adding or removing scorecards can change the maximum order.
 Re-check Order of the Scorecard after creating or deleting scorecards and adjust if needed.